I have wasted a great deal of time lamenting my aging body. If I ever had ambitions of being a swimsuit model, that’s off the table. You’re welcome!

 Nearly twenty years ago, I thought the “revelation” that came to me about forgiveness when I was in Kentucky (which I wrote about in my book) was my most profound life-changing moment ever!
 Until it wasn’t.
 Even though I came away from that experience proclaiming the magical, mystical healing power of God!

-Oh, for sure, I played the game.
+Oh, sure, I played the game.
 The “I’m fine.
 Great actually.
 No, really!
 I’m totally healed of all my past shit” game!
-The game God reveals when, for a split second, I get out of his way.
-That moment when I let my guard down and leave just a crack in the door of my hardened heart and he shoves his foot in before I can slam it shut again.
+The game God reveals when, for a split second, I get out of His way.
+That moment when I let my guard down and leave just a crack in the door of my hardened heart and He shoves His foot in before I can slam it shut again.
 I hate when that happens!

 Father Richard Rohr tells us, “For many of us, suffering is a cycle.
 We go back and forth, holding on and letting go, healing, hurting anew, and healing again.
 Suffering, of course, can lead us in either of two directions: (1) it can make us very bitter and cause us to shut down, or (2) it can make us wise, compassionate, and utterly open, because our hearts have been softened.

-(Full disclosure – I stole this title from one of my favorite authors of kid’s books, Judith Viorst, because, well, stealing is a terrible, horrible, no-good, very bad choice.
+(Full disclosure – I stole this title from one of my favorite authors of kid’s books, Judith Viorst, titled, “Terrible, Horrible, No Good, Very Bad Day”, because, well, stealing is a terrible, horrible, no-good, very bad choice.
 I hope this confession redeems me.)

-We’re not talking about regrettable tattoos, people.
+We’re not talking about regrettable tattoos.
 Although, if you trusted a tattoo guy who never got past the third grade– well – you’re a bonehead!
 Let’s move on.

 We’re talking about serious, life-altering, fast-track-to-hell choices.
-If you can look me straight in the eye and deny you have ever made any decisions that tipped your halo sideways I will be the first to recommend you for canonization to sainthood.
-Oh, not Catholic?
-Then, sorry, you’ll just have to settle for hopes of an honorable mention (which comes with no monetary rewards).
+If you can look me straight in the eye and deny you have ever made any decisions that tipped your halo sideways, I will be the first to recommend you for canonization to sainthood.

 Several years ago, I went through a year-long training to work with hospice patients.
 The most profound learning for me came from reading books written by nurses and doctors who worked for years with hospice patients.
 First off, they believed, as I do, that anyone who sits with someone taking their last breaths should remove their sandals because they are standing on holy ground.

 During the time I sat with dying patients I only witnessed two deaths.
-Both experiences were intense for me and I came away with a much different belief about the idea of “cleansing” than what the Catholic Church teaches.
+Both experiences were intense for me, and I came away with a much different belief about the idea of “cleansing” than what I was taught.
 I watched the process evolve to the final stage when they were given morphine.
 At that point, they seemed incapable of any type of movement or communication, let alone a deathbed confession.

 BTW, deathbed confessions raise all sorts of anger among the snobby self-righteous.
-Being certain that sinner is destined for hell secretly makes the rest of us happy knowing they didn’t get to live their whole life being a total ass and then received an eleventh–hour Get-Out-Of-Jail-Free card.
+Being certain that a sinner is destined for hell secretly makes the rest of us happy, knowing they didn’t get to live their whole life being a total ass and then receive an eleventh–hour Get-Out-Of-Jail-Free card.
 NOT FAIR!

 Anyway, though I had not known anything about those two people prior to their deaths it was clear that something was happening within them that I was not privy to.
 There was restlessness – not a sense of peace – not until the end.
-In both of those situations, I had an opportunity to meet briefly with a family member before I left.
+In both of those situations, I had an opportunity to meet briefly with a family member.
 In each case, they shared the struggles their loved one had during their life.

 Anywho, Moses thought that was a terrible idea.
 So, he devised a better plan when he remembered seeing this witch doctor work some magic on a Netflix special back in Egypt.
 Back when they had the Internet and modern conveniences and stuff!